zipkinlab/Policies/Project_completion.md

 ## General project requirements and documentation
 All project components must be hosted in a public repository on Github, which should be linked to the lab's Github site.
-The project repo should be clearly named and ideally contains all the code and data used during project development.
+The project repo should be clearly named and ideally contain the code and data used during project development.
 At a minimum, the repo must contain all the final data and code files, as well as a README file (in a separate, clearly marked folder if there are a number of files in the project repo).
 The README file should provide the following information:
 - [ ] Project abstract or description with a link to the published paper (if applicable)
 - [ ] Description of final file contents
 - [ ] File navigation within repo if there are a large number of files or if there are a number of extraneous files to the final product